Paper Trading

 What happens if I run out of funds on my paper trading account?

-Select Exchange Accounts from the left side menu.
+Select Settings>Exchange Account API keys from the left side menu.

-Choose the exchange, and give the account a meaningful label (e.g. Paper Binance)
+On the next modal, give the account a meaningful label (e.g. Binance Paper, ByBit Futures Paper) and click Save.

-The balance of your Paper Trading Accounts is excluded from the total balance displayed at the top of each page in the App.
+The balance of your Paper Trading Accounts is excluded from the total balance displayed at the top of each page in the App, and from the total on the Portfolio page.
+Only live account balances are included in these totals.

-The balances and the coins held in a poaper account can be edited at any time.
+The balances and the coins held in a paper account can be edited at any time.

 Everywhere in Altrady where a trading account can be selected, your Paper Trading Account can also be selected.

-The Trading Terminal, for placing regular order, smart orders, managing positions, viewing orders and everything else
+- The Trading Terminal, for placing regular orders, smart orders, managing positions, viewing orders and everything else

 From the Markets widget, choose a market on the exchange where you have created your paper trading account.